 - 1. Notification to Department Chair of possible tenure track or contingent1 (full- or part-time leave replacement) position.
 Discussion by the Department of needs, criteria, and strategy for attracting robust, diverse applicant pool.
-In the case of tenure track searches this generally includes submission of a position proposal in the spring preceding the search. - 2.
+In the case of tenure track searches, this generally includes submission of a position proposal by approximately April 15th in the spring preceding the search. - 2.
 Discussion between the Dean and Division Chair(s) of written rationale. - 3.
-Permission to hire from the Dean to the Department Chair. - For contingent positions, once permission to hire is granted, the Senior Associate Dean is the Dean's designee.
+Permission to hire from the Dean to the Department Chair.
+For visiting positions, decisions to hire are generally made by the start of the spring semester, following when faculty going on sabbatical must indicate their plans for the following year.
+For tenure track positions, decisions to hire will be communicated by the week following Commencement and the Board of Trustees meeting. - For contingent positions, once permission to hire is granted, the Senior Associate Dean is the Dean's designee.
 Thus, in the remainder of these guidelines, for contingent searches the Senior Associate Dean is the point of contact whenever the Dean is noted. - 4.
-Department Chair completes the "ad posting" form and consults with Dean's Office on ad publication and closing dates (for tenure hires allowing at least 30 days after publication before closing a search), advertising sites (including major professional sites and professional sites that focus on diversifying candidate pools), the ad's contents, search timeline, and position outreach.
-Wabash is a member of the Consortium for Faculty Diversity (CFD) which is another resource for faculty hiring.
+Department Chair completes the "ad posting" form and consults with Dean's Office on ad publication and closing dates (for tenure track hires, allow at least 30 days after publication before closing a search), advertising sites (including major professional sites and professional sites that focus on diversifying candidate pools), the ad's contents, search timeline, and position outreach.
+Wabash is a member of the Consortium for Faculty Diversity (CFD), which is another resource for faculty hiring.
 For more information about the CFD, please see description in the Department Chair Handbook.